Playback speed

 Free subscribers get my breakdown of Augmented Reading.
 Paid subscribers get:

-• A step-by-step tutorial on how to on how to create your own AI bot that helps you learn from any book or body of work 10x faster and better.
+• A step-by-step tutorial on how to create your own AI bot that helps you learn from any book or body of work 10x faster and better.

 • A detailed ChatGPT prompt that will help you get embodied understanding of any book or academic study rather than just an intellectual understanding.